ClouDesire/docusaurus/docs/channel.md

 **Main Product / Pricing logics:**

-* The Parent (the Service Provider, usually) deals with Vendors, acquiring Services at the "Vendor Price" negotiated with the Vendor
+* The Parent (the Service Provider) deals with Vendors, acquiring Services at the "Vendor Price" negotiated with the Vendor
 * The Parent decides the catalog composition for each Distributor,as well as the "Wholesale Price" for each Service Plan
-* Each Distributor decides the Service Plans that he wants to assign to each Reseller, together with the respective "Sell-in Price" applying a markup to the "Wholesale Price"
+* Each Distributor decides the Service Plans that he wants to assign in different catalogs, together with the respective "Sell-in Price" applying a markup to the "Wholesale Price".
+Each catalog is assigned to one or more resellers.
-* Each Reseller decides the "Sell-out Price" to publish to its End-Customers for each Service Plan.
-Sell-out Prices can alternatively be imposed by each of the actors up the chain (typically, Vendors that impose a Recommended Retail Price)
+* Each Reseller decides the "Sell-out Price" for each Service Plan in one or more catalogs, then associate an End-Customer to a catalog.

 **Each actor down the chain (from ISV to Reseller) can also:**